-In order to do some manual event editing, several tools will be of use to you:
+When manually editing events, several tools will be of use to you:

 - FF3usME: You've probably seen this one around the wiki a few times already, and with good reason!
 This editor can do a lot.
 Of particular note is its ability to edit dialogue, but it can also provide useful data for various IDs.
 For example, you may look up a monster formation ID if you want to force an enemy encounter upon the party, or you may need the ID of an Esper to give the party a specific Magicite. - FF6LE Rogue CE: The main purpose of this tool is to allow you to edit maps.
-That's out of the scope of event editing, but this tool is helpful for other reasons.
+That's outside the scope of event editing, but this tool is helpful for other reasons.
 Like FF3usME, the LE is a great source of information on various IDs.
 It also allows you to place NPCs and set entrance events (to be discussed below).